infinum/ngx-form-object/docusaurus/docs/api-reference/decorators.md

 ## Method decorators

+### @BuildControl(propertyName: string)

+Requires relationship `propertyName` as an argument which must be equal to the property name defined in the model.
+Can be used for creating custom relationship forms.
+[Find out more](../guides/creating-complex-forms.md#creating-custom-relationship-forms).

 ### @BuildRelationshipFormObject(propertyName: string)

 Requires relationship `propertyName` as an argument which must be equal to the property name defined in the model.
 Can be used for creating complex relationship structures.
 [Find out more](../guides/creating-complex-forms.md#creating-complex-relationship-structures).